slimebones/project/README.md

 The installed or uploaded dependencies receive a generated file called `modulehash`, which contain a combined hash of the module's contents.
 If an user changes any module, further `project module install` and `project module upload` calls affecting the module will be rejected until all the unconsistencies are fixed.
 The changed module can be re-uploaded by calling `project module update -force`.

-### `project module install {dependency_directory} [-force]`
-Updates a single module, if called in their's directory.
-This logic is similar that is called for each project's dependency by `project dependency install`.
-Flag `-force` ensures that full update is made in case of hash-unconsistencies.

 ### `project status`
 Displays information about the current project.